We made some simple magnet sticks last week and they inspired more creativity than I could possibly have imagined.

-If you have regular magnetic disks, as I do here, you can use a drop from the hot glue gun to attach them.
+If you have regular magnetic disks, you can use a drop from the hot glue gun to attach them.

-4. Play with your new magnet sticks on the fridge!
-Or any magnetic surface.
+1. Play with your magnet sticks on the fridge (or any magnetic surface)!

-…drive cars out of a parking garage and along the road…
+7. Drive cars out of a parking garage and along the road.

 - Popsicle stick magnets using upcycled magnets from Pure and Noble